+Remarks: Directors who were appointed the directors of the Company by resolution of the Annual General Meeting of Shareholder for 2018 held on 25 April 2018 and had attended all Board of Director's Meetings after their

+^{} Director who retired by rotation at the Annual General Meeting of Shareholder for 2018 held on 25 April 2018 and intended not to return for re-election as a Company's director.
-5. Reviewed the appropriateness and adequacy of risk management, by meeting with the management involved so as to be aware of all the operations of the Company's risk management, and give recommendations to make the risk management systems even more efficient and most suitable to the prevailing economic situations.

-6. Reviewed compliance with the anti-corruption measures according to the Private Sector Collective Action Coalition against Corruption (CAC), as well as reviewed the internal control, the preparation of the financial statements and other processes related to the anti-corruption measures which the company has set up a risk assessment that is related to corporate fraud, including a review of compliance with anti-corruption policy.
+- 5. Reviewed the appropriateness and adequacy of risk management, by meeting with the management involved so as to be aware of all the operations of the Company's risk management, and give recommendations to make the risk management systems even more efficient and most suitable to the prevailing economic situations. - 6.
+Reviewed compliance with the anti-corruption measures according to the Private Sector Collective Action Coalition against Corruption (CAC), as well as reviewed the internal control, the preparation of the financial statements and other processes related to the anti-corruption measures which the company has set up a risk assessment that is related to corporate fraud, including a review of compliance with anti-corruption policy.
 The Company has been certified Membership Renewal of the Thailand's Private Sector Collective Action Coalition Against Corruption by the Private Sector Collective Action Coalition against Corruption on 25 May 2017.
-The Audit Committee has the opinion that the Company has fully implemented the measures with strict and careful.

-7. Considered the connected transactions and transactions which may cause conflicts of interest, in compliance with the laws and regulations of the Stock Exchange.
+The Audit Committee has the opinion that the Company has fully implemented the measures with strict and careful. - 7.
+Considered the connected transactions and transactions which may cause conflicts of interest, in compliance with the laws and regulations of the Stock Exchange.
 The external auditor reviewed these items and found that they had all been sufficiently disclosed in the Company's financial statements.
-The Audit Committee was of the opinion with the external auditor, and agreed that the disclosure was reasonable and benefit to the Company.

-8. Reviewed and monitored, as assigned by the Board of Directors, the Company's corporate governance policy and provided recommendations for development of the Company's corporate governance.

-9. The meetings were held exclusively with the auditors without the management, to ensure that the auditor is independent of the operation.
-From the qualification of the auditor, the quality of the audit work, expertise team and operational independence, the Audit Committee should propose to the Board of Directors for approval at the Annual General Meeting of Shareholders appointed EY Ltd. as the Company's auditor for the year 2017 since the auditor has performed the audit work consistently throughout.

-10. The Audit Committee also reported the result of such meeting and submitted its recommendations to the Board of Directors, in the Board's meeting.
+The Audit Committee was of the opinion with the external auditor, and agreed that the disclosure was reasonable and benefit to the Company. - 8.
+Reviewed and monitored, as assigned by the Board of Directors, the Company's corporate governance policy and provided recommendations for development of the Company's corporate governance. - 9.
+The meetings were held exclusively with the auditors without the management, to ensure that the auditor is independent of the operation.
+From the qualification of the auditor, the quality of the audit work, expertise team and operational independence, the Audit Committee should propose to the Board of Directors for approval at the Annual General Meeting of Shareholders appointed EY Ltd. as the Company's auditor for the year 2019 since the auditor has performed the audit work correctly and completely. - 10.
+The Audit Committee also reported the result of such meeting and submitted its recommendations to the Board of Directors, in the Board's meeting.